SoftUni-Internal/interactive-content/EN/01-Arrays/05-Homework.md

 ### Output
 - Print the all cells within the field in format: "\{cell\} \{cell\} … \{cell\}"
-    - If a cell has ladybug in it, print '1'
+    - if a cell has ladybug in it, print '1'
-    - If a cell is empty, print '0'
+    - if a cell is empty, print '0'

 ### Example